 Morar Cantonment Board was estabished in April, 1956 , with several units of the Indian Army.
 The Board consists of 14 members, including 7 elected members as per the provisions of Cantonments Act, 2006.
-Total population as per 2001 census was 38522.
+Total population as per 2011 census was 48464.
 It has a Military Hospital, Station Headquarters, Bazz Stadium, Bazz Auditorium and Cinema and official residences.
 Morar Cantonment mainly comprises of Private lands – farm lands and residents for civilians and Defence lands.
-The provisional figure of 2011 Census indicates growth in civil population which is nearly 37000.
 Today the farm lands are near to extinct as they are being converted as place of residences.
 Slowly the outlook of Morar Cantt. is changing from rural to urban and emphasises for development of roads, pavements with adequate street lights, provision of portable water, drains and sewers .